WEE ARE FAMILY. Whether you need someone to chat with or information on staying connected during this challenging time, we're here to support you.

 Exercise is important, so try to continue with your usual activities as far as possible, or substitute them for something you can do at home.
 Don't forget that putting on your favourite music and dancing is a great way to exercise and it can make you feel less anxious too.

 - Joining the Fight Bladder Cancer online private forum

 - Calling, video-chatting and messaging friends and family

 - Playing games, solving jigsaw puzzles, building Lego and creating art

 - Listening to podcasts and audiobooks, watching YouTube

 For more tips, please see the iPsy-19 Psychological TIPS to cope with COVID-19.

 These changes could have financial implications for many people.
 If you are concerned, you should contact your employer, mortgage provider or relevant organisation.
-The Citizens Advice Bureau will also be able to help.
+The charity Citizens Advice will also be able to help.

-For advice on how to talk to younger people about the coronavirus, you may wish to see the advice from the American National Association of School Psychologists.
+For advice on how to talk to younger people about the coronavirus, see advice from the American National Association of School Psychologists.